purduesigbots/pros-docs/v5/okapi/api/chassis/model/skid-steer-model.rst

 driveVector
 ~~~~~~~~~~~

 Drives the robot in an arc (using open-loop control).
+Uses velocity mode.

 The algorithm is (approximately):
 ::